nagasudhirpulla/taming_python/blog/skills/psycopg2.md

 * **Cursor object** uses the connection object to execute SQL commands in the database to update data or fetch data from the database.
 * Cursors can also perform transactions for atomic execution of multiple commands.
 That means either all SQL commands will be executed, or else all the SQL commands will be cancelled.

-## Creating the table used in this example
+## SQL to create the table used in this blog post
 * The example codes given below require a table called ```students``` in the postgreSQL database.
 * Please run the below SQL in your database to create the required table
 ```sql